 Why become Caldwell University?

 Becoming a university has been part of the vision of President Nancy H. Blattner since her arrival at Caldwell in July 2009.
-In her remarks to the Strategic Planning Committee in spring 2010, Dr. Blattner first announced this vision, and subsequently, university status became part of Caldwell College’s five-year strategic plan, “Empowering the Legacy: 2010-2015.”
+In her remarks to the Strategic Planning Committee in spring 2010, Dr. Blattner first announced this vision, and subsequently, university status became part of Caldwell University’s five-year strategic plan, “Empowering the Legacy: 2010-2015.”
 Without changing the character of Caldwell, the move to university status better reflects what the institution has become with the offering of its first doctoral program in Applied Behavior Analysis in 2009, with its strong master’s degrees in multiple disciplinary areas, and in its diversity and growth.

 What is university status?